Skip to main content

 Dancing offers a variety of options to choose from based on the interests and convenience of the people like contemporary, salsa, hip hop, jazz, zumba, etc.

 Studies prove that dancing reduces stress and anxiety more effectively than other physical activities.
 In turn, dancing develops a good connection between a person’s mind and the body.
-To many people, dancing becomes their own personal expression.
+To many people, dancing becomes their expression.

 Tai Chi

 Tai Chi involves Chinese martial arts but with meditative moments.
-It helps with depression, stress and anger management.
-Exercises involved in Tai Chi are based on balance, concentration of the mind, relaxation of the muscles and also concentrates on the breathing.
-On whole, these exercises which rely on many positive aspects bring out a regulating and happy mood.
+It helps with depression, stress, and anger management.
+Exercises involved in Tai Chi are based on balance, concentration of the mind, relaxation of the muscles, and also concentrates on breathing.
+On the whole, these exercises which rely on many positive aspects bring out a regulating and happy mood.

 If you're serious about making an effort to use exercise for depression, it's a good idea to fit at least 40 minutes of physical activity into three days of your weekly schedule.
 Initiating and maintaining a fitness plan that works for you can have a major impact on your physical and mental health.